 Potential investors are also referred to the risks set out in Chapter 7, "Risk Factors" under section "Sustainability Risks".

-The Subfund is suitable for investors with medium risk tolerance and a medium-term view who wish to invest in a broadly diversified portfolio of debt securities.
+The Subfund is suitable for investors with high risk tolerance and a longterm view who wish to seek exposure to systematic strategies across various asset classes.